Himanshu-4/Xbox-360-controller/README.md

 ### Aruino Xinput library :
  - this project is made posssible with the help of Dave Madison .
-He made a lot of interesting projects and  Xinput  is one of them . you can find more information of his project here [Xinput]
+He made a lot of interesting projects and  Xinput  is one of them .you can find more information of his project here [Xinput]
 - I included libraries , bootloaders , API and Arduino Sketchs in the repositry
 - you can find more information about my project on my website
 - Also i have uses PS2_x Library for communicating with the PS2 remote chip and fetching data of push buttons